Wolverine Venture Battle Competitor Information

 Investor Packet Submission

-The Finalists are required to submit an Investor Packet by 5PM on Wednesday, April 16.
+The Finalists are required to submit an Investor Packet by Wednesday, April 15 @ 5PM.
 This packet should include:

-- An Executive Summary in this one page format used by the Angel Capital Association with one exception – the Financial Summary at the bottom is only required to show a THREE year estimation: 2025, 2026, and 2027.
+- An Executive Summary in this one page format used by the Angel Capital Association, with one exception – the Financial Summary at the bottom is only required to show a Three-year estimation: 2026, 2027, and 2028.

-- Income Statement for 2025, 2026, and 2027 to support the numbers shown in the Executive Summary.
-Wolverine Venture Battle finalist teams are required to watch the VentureU seminar recording on startup projections by Professor Ken Smith.
-This recording is available here.
-Finalists will be emailed the password for this page.
+- Income Statement for 2026, 2027, and 2028 to support the numbers shown in the Executive Summary.
+Wolverine Venture Battle finalist teams are required to attend the VentureU seminar on March 25 @ 4PM on startup projections with Professor Ken Smith.
 To help in preparing financial projections, Professor Smith will meet with teams to review their projections.

 - Access to LivePlan will be provided for all finalist teams to prepare documentation for Investors.
 This will help with the preparation of the Financials and any other details that you’d like to present.
 You are encouraged to prepare a nice supplemental package for the Investors to show that you have thought through all of the details with regard to your venture.
 Teams are permitted to submit any supplemental materials that they like.